MeghOffical/Task_Scheduler/Non-Functional_Requirements.md

 UI interactions (create/update/delete/filter) should respond within ~1s on typical laptop datasets.

 **Measurable:**\
-95% of interactions < 1s in pilot.
+95% of interactions < 1s.

 **Identified by:**\
 Use cases, prototyping, surveys(expectation of “fast, simple”).